 1. Water Resistance

-The Omega Aqua Terra offers 150 meters of water resistance, which is higher than the Datejust’s 100 meters.
+The Omega Aqua Terra offers 150 meters of water resistance, higher than the Datejust’s 100 meters.
 That extra margin matters if you want one watch for daily wear, travel, and swimming.
-Omega also uses a screw down crown, so the watch feels closer to a sports watch in real use.
+Omega also uses a screw-down crown, so the watch feels closer to a sports watch in real use.

-Rolex Datejust offers 100 meters of water resistance, which is still strong for an everyday luxury watch.
+The Rolex Datejust offers 100 meters of water resistance, which is still strong for an everyday luxury watch.
 It handles rain, hand washing, and normal swimming without issue, so this is not a weak point.
-Still, Rolex keeps the Datejust more conservative here because the watch is intended to be dressier.
+Rolex keeps the Datejust more conservative here because the watch is meant to read dressier.

 2. Movement Design

 Omega uses Master Chronometer movements, such as the caliber 8800 and 8900.
-These movements resist magnetic fields up to 15,000 gauss, providing better protection against phones, laptops, and other common devices.
-Omega also tests them through METAS, so the focus stays on accuracy, magnetic resistance, and full watch performance.
+These resist magnetic fields up to 15,000 gauss, which helps protect the watch from phones, laptops, and other common devices.
+Omega also tests them through METAS, so the focus stays on accuracy, magnetic resistance, and full-watch performance.

 Inside the Rolex Datejust, the caliber 3235 focuses on stability and long-term reliability.
-You get a Parachrom hairspring, Paraflex shock protection, and Rolex’s Superlative Chronometer standard.
+You get a Parachrom hairspring, Paraflex shock protection, and Rolex’s Superlative Chronometer standard rated to within +2/-2 seconds a day.

 3. Case Size

-With Omega Aqua Terra, the case size also affects the internal movement.
-Current models usually come in 38 mm and 41 mm, and each size uses a different caliber.
+With the Omega Aqua Terra, case size also changes the movement inside.
+Current models commonly come in 38 mm and 41 mm, and each size uses a different caliber.
 The 38 mm version uses caliber 8800, while the 41 mm version uses caliber 8900.
+If you’re stuck between the two, our 38 mm vs 41 mm Aqua Terra comparison goes deeper.

 For the Rolex Datejust, the lineup mainly comes in 36 mm and 41 mm, but both use the same caliber 3235.
-Case size changes the look and wrist presence, not the internal mechanics.
-A 36 mm Datejust maintains the classic proportions, while the 41 mm version offers a larger, modern fit.
+Case size changes the look and wrist presence, not the mechanics.
+A 36 mm Datejust keeps the classic proportions, while the 41 mm version offers a larger, modern fit.
+We lay out the Datejust 36 vs 41 trade-offs in a separate guide.

 Notable Omega Aqua Terra References

-Several references show how the Omega Aqua Terra evolved across different generations.
+A few references show how the Omega Aqua Terra evolved across generations.
 The examples below give a clearer picture of how the watch changed over time.
-Looking at them side by side helps you understand what defines the Aqua Terra today.
+Looking at them side by side helps you understand what defines the Aqua Terra today, from the early in-house calibers to the newer turquoise ceramic-bezel models Omega added most recently.

 Omega Seamaster Aqua Terra Ref.
 231.10.39.21.02.001

 A key feature of this reference is the Omega Caliber 8500.
 It is an in-house automatic movement with two barrels and a 60-hour power reserve.
-This was one of the first Aqua Terra models to feature Omega’s own movement design, which gave the watch a stronger mechanical identity.
-A 38.5 mm steel case and silver teak dial keep the watch balanced and simple to wear.
+This was one of the first Aqua Terra models to use Omega’s own movement design, which gave the watch a stronger mechanical identity.
+A 38.5 mm steel case and silver teak dial keep it balanced and easy to wear.

 - Case Size: 38.5 mm